AllisonDT/FlavorFusioniPad/README.md

 - 8/2 set up test flight for beta testing
 - 8/10 fixed passcode backspace button
 - 8/14 fixed alert for change passcode and implemented face id
+- 8/15 added toggle for requiring passcode, cleared SecureField in settings change passcode after clicking change passcode, added "save to recipe book" feature when creating a new blend, fixed ability to have duplicate recipes.